MIT-PAC/droidsafe-src/main/java/droidsafe/analyses/attr/README.md

 * We do not track allocations.
 Clone methods and such should not be modeled.
 That is the job of GITI's modeling.

-* Every model must have a dsDisplay model that prints out the values of the fields you are tracking.

 There is a tool for automatically generating a model Class template.
 Given the name of a Class and the names of its fields to be modeled, the tool generates a .java file for the model Class.
 The command line for invoking this tool is